Myobu-Guardians/myobu-cloud-client/README.md

 Myobu as a Service

-We provide a cloud service for Myobu, which offers a Graph Database based on which you could quickly build your own web3 application.
+We provide a protocol service for Myobu, which offers a Graph Database based on which you could quickly build your own web3 application.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->